Aper is a Rust library for representing data that can be read and written to by multiple users in real time.

 - Updates to state are entirely deterministic.
 They may depend on the current state and any data that is contained in the transition value, and nothing else.

-#1 is enforced by Rust's type system, but it's your responsibility to satisfy #2 and #3.
+#1 is enforced by Rust's type system, but it's your responsibility to satisfy the other three.
 In particular,

 accessing the current time, non-determistic random number generators, or external data in